It’s time to Kick Back with Kick-butt!

 Actually… nothing.
 Which is okay!
 I just got off deadline a couple days before this interview when I turned in a rewrite of my next MG book for Harper Collins.
 So I am currently on a (brief) word break while I reset my brain.
 I’ve got my fourth book of the year (I am not exaggerating that, HELP) due in November and have to start it soon!

 That IS okay!
 It’s important to remember to take breaks!

 What’s your favourite piece of kick-butt advice?

-Thank you for joining us, Louisa!
+Thank you so much for joining us, Mark!

-Contest ends Saturday February 20th at 11:59 pm EST
+Contest ends Friday, September 24th at 11:59 pm EST